 Suing a municipality or government agency without understanding the notion of sovereign immunity is a recipe for disaster.
 A lawsuit against a municipality, county, the state of New York, or any government entity is impossible unless the defendant gives their approval to the filing of the lawsuit.
 The filing of a Notice of Claim is required in New York.

-This notice must be submitted within the specified time frame; otherwise, the case cannot proceed.
-A 90-day window is more or less standard in this situation.
+This notice must be submitted within the specified time frame; otherwise, the case won’t be able to proceed.
+A 90-day window is standard in this situation.
 The New York City Comptroller’s office is responsible for ensuring that claims against the city are settled in a timely manner.
 A precondition to holding the City liable for injuries that arise from potentially hazardous circumstances is noticed, as laid down by New York law.
-A notice of claim must be properly served within 90 days from the date of occurrence of the injury.
+You’ll need to properly serve a notice of claim within 90 days from the injury’s occurrence date.
 In the office of the Comptroller, service is required to be via [A.] electronically via the claim system, [B.] personal delivery, or [C.] registered or certified mail.
-A notice of claim must be filed in writing.
+You’ll need to file a notice of claim.